Nigel Richards: 2015

 On 20 July, Richards won the nonduplicate portion of the 2015 French World Scrabble Championship in Belgium after two months of studying the French lexicon.
 He does not speak French.
 He won 14 of the preliminary 17 games before defeating the 2014 runner-up Schélick Ilagou Rekawe in the final, two games to one.
 In the duplicate (rarely played in English, but played in French since 1972) he finished second, just one point behind the winner, Switzerland's David Bovet.

 2017

 Richards competed in the World Championship and became the first seed after the regular 30 games, but lost in the quarterfinal to the 8th seed David Eldar, who won the tournament.

 Richards won the 2017 WGPO Word Cup.

 2018

 Richards won his fourth World Championship.
 He also competed in the NASPA Championship, losing to Joel Sherman in the final round.
 He competed in the French Championship and won his second Classique Championship and his second Elite Duplicate (without conceding a single point), Blitz Duplicate and Paires titles.

 Richards placed 2nd at the 4th Niagara Falls International Open.

 2019

 Richards won his fifth World Championship and third Paires title.
+He also won the WESPA championship, making it (unofficially) a sixth World Championship.

+Since 2020

+Richards won the ASCI 2023 Masters.

+Around 2023, he began studying the Spanish Scrabble word list and in 2024 competed in the Spanish World Scrabble Championship for the first time.
+Despite not speaking Spanish, he finished 2nd in the Duplicate format, while compiling the first two perfect scores ever recorded at the championship, and won 23 of 24 games to win the Classic format championship.